Ian Baker, The Merchant of Mix-Fits

 "Recycling old junk not only benefits the environment, it breathes new life into old objects that were once destined for the landfill"

 Creativity has always been a part of everything I do.
 Restoring old cars at a young age engaged my passion for taking things apart and rebuilding them.
-Carving with First Nations artists enhanced my passion for creativity and attention to detail.
-Over the past 25 years I evolved into the world of carpentry and design where I have built a successful business as a contractor/builder.
+Carving with First Nations Artist, Francis Horne Sr. enhanced my passion for creativity and attention to detail.

-I can find materials for my art just about anywhere these days but my best finds are at the second hand stores, metal recycling bins and yard sales.
-My inventory is a collection of items that were destined to some mundane existence and now have been given another chance of life in the fantasy world of "Mix-Fits".
-I am inspired by using well traveled vintage items.
+I can find materials just about anywhere these days but my best finds are at second hand stores, metal recycling bins and yard sales.
+My inventory is a collection of items that were destined to some mundane existence.